MaryamMasood01/Java-Projects/README.md

-## CSCI-1933 : Introduction to Algorithms and Data Structures in Java
+## Java Projects
-This repository contains all of my labs, homeworks, assignments and additional resources completed in this course.
+This repository contains Java projects completed in CSCI-1933 - Introduction to Algorithms and Data Structures in Java